Projection-width as a structural parameter for discrete separable optimization: Some consequences

 It is natural to ask whether one could design an algorithm with a running time similar to that in \cref{cor optimization itw}, but where $\gamma$ is replaced by $\log(\gamma)$.
 However, this is unlikely, as it would yield a polynomial-time algorithm for the subset sum problem, or for the $0,1$ knapsack problem, both of which are well-known to be weakly NP-complete.
 Indeed, such problems can be naturally expressed as optimization problems with $\dom = \bra{0,1}$ and $\itwidth=1$, since they involve only a single constraint.

 It is worth emphasizing that the bounded incidence treewidth setting in \cref{cor optimization itw} is substantially more restrictive than our main bounded projection-width setting in \cref{th optimization}.
-Even within the more limited SAT framework discussed in \cref{sec SAT}, several important classes of formulas admit bounded PS-width but not bounded incidence treewidth, including those with bounded signed incidence clique width, bounded incidence clique-width, bounded MIM-width, $\gamma$-acyclic formulas, and formulas with disjoint branches \cite{SaeTelVat14,Cap16PhD}.
-Nevertheless, to the best of our knowledge, \cref{cor optimization itw} is new.
-Moreover, the bounded incidence treewidth framework provides a useful testbed to illustrate the relevance of our approach, even under such restrictive assumptions compared to the general setting considered in this work.
-In the following two sections, we demonstrate that specializations of \cref{cor optimization itw} to binary polynomial optimization and to integer linear optimization already improve upon the best-known results in the literature.
+Even within the more limited SAT framework discussed in \cref{sec SAT}, several important classes of formulas admit PS-width polynomially bounded, but incidence treewidth not bounded by a constant, including those with bounded signed incidence clique width, bounded incidence clique-width, bounded MIM-width, $\gamma$-acyclic formulas, and formulas with disjoint branches \cite{SaeTelVat14,Cap16PhD}.
+In \cref{obs family} below, we present a family of linear inequality systems whose incidence treewidth is not bounded by a constant, while the projection-width remains polynomially bounded.
+For this family, \cref{th optimization} yields a polynomial-time algorithm, while \cref{cor optimization itw} does not.
+To the best of our knowledge, also \cref{cor optimization itw} is new.
+The main reason we wrote \cref{cor optimization itw} is that it allows us to illustrate how our results subsume known tractability results in integer linear optimization (see \cref{sec ILP incidence}) and binary polynomial optimization (see \cref{sec BPO itw}).

+\begin{observation} There exists a family of linear inequality systems $S_L$ with $2n$ variables such that the treewidth of $G_{\inc}\pare{S_L}$ is at least $n$, and the projection-width of $S_L$ is at most $2n$. \end{observation}